Arab Monetary Fund: History

+In November 2023, Fahad M. Alturki, former Vice-President of the King Abdullah Petroleum Studies and Research Center (KAPSARC), was appointed director general and chairman of the board of the Arab Monetary Fund.

 Objectives

 The Arab Monetary Fund's main objectives are to correct and balance the payment of its member states, remove payment restrictions between members, improve Arab monetary cooperation, encourage the development of Arab financial markets (paving the way for a unified Arab currency), and to facilitate and promote trade between member states.

 The Articles of Agreement define the Fund's aims as follows: